 A competitive salary is the foundation of a strong job offer — especially in the age of salary transparency and employer-review sites.
 Simply put, knowing salary trends and what makes for a strong compensation package puts you in the driver's seat when determining the best amount to pay prospective employees.

-A great place to start is taking a look at Randstad's 2019 Salary Guide, which offers insights into hiring and salary trends in the industry.
-And to kick things off, here are the nationwide hourly wages for machine operators, broken down by level of experience:
+A great place to start is taking a look at Randstad's salary guide, which offers insights into hiring and salary trends in the industry.

 3. identify the top skills for machine operators